Cat Information

 What are the Symptoms of Ear Mites in cats?

-Ear mites are terribly uncomfortable for your cat.
-Imagine how it would feel having thousands of little bugs running around in one of your most sensitive areas.
-Usually the first symptom you notice will be your cat scratching his ears or shaking his head due to the extreme itchiness that the mites cause.
-You may notice a flattening of the ears.
+You may notice that your cat’s ears appear flattened or laid back.
 His ears may be painful to touch and he may cry in pain when you touch them or while he is scratching them.
 You may also notice a foul odor coming from the ears.

 Your vet will look in your cat's ear with a magnifying instrument called an otoscope and may inspect the debris from the ear under a microscope for a more definite diagnosis.
 Ear mite infections can be serious if left untreated resulting in damage to the ear canals and eardrums and leaving deformity of the ears and possible deafness.